picocms/Pico/CONTRIBUTING.md

 Branching
 ---------

 The `master` branch contains the current development version of Pico.
 It is likely *unstable* and *not ready for production use*.

-However, the `master` branch always consists of a deployable version of Pico.
+However, the `master` branch always consists of a deployable (but not necessarily deployed) version of Pico.
+As soon as development of a new `MAJOR` or `MINOR` release starts, a separate branch (e.g. `pico-1.1`) is created and a [pull request](https://github.com/picocms/Pico/pulls) is opened to receive the desired feedback.

 Pico's actual development happens in separate development branches.
 Development branches are prefixed by:

 - `feature/` for bigger features,
 - `enhancement/` for smaller improvements, and
-- `bugfix/` for bug fixes.
+- `bugfix/` for non-trivial bug fixes.

-As soon as development reaches a point where feedback is appreciated, a [pull request](https://github.com/picocms/Pico/pulls) is opened.
-After some time (very soon for bug fixes, and other improvements should have a reasonable feedback phase) the pull request is merged into `master` and the development branch will be deleted.
+As soon as development reaches a point where feedback is appreciated, a pull request is opened.
+After some time (very soon for bug fixes, and other improvements should have a reasonable feedback phase) the pull request is merged and the development branch will be deleted.
+Trivial bug fixes which will be part of the next `PATCH` version will be merged directly into `master`.

 Build & Release process
 -----------------------